Bayesian Nonparametric Dimensionality Reduction of Categorical Data for Predicting Severity of COVID-19 in Pregnant Women: Multivariate Discrete GPLVM

 \subsection{Inference}

-The marginal log-likelihood is intractable because of the covariance function of the GP and the Softmax likelihood.
-We will consider a variational approximation to the posterior distribution of $\mathbf{X}, \mathbf{F}$ and $\mathbf{U}$ factorized as,
+The marginal log-likelihood is intractable because of the covariance function of the GP and the nonlinear Softmax likelihood in \eqref{eq:softmax}.
+We consider a variational approximation to the posterior distribution of $\bm{X}, \bm{F}$ and $\bm{U}\in{\mathbb R}^{M\times D\times K}$ factorized as,

 By applying Jensen’s inequality, we can write a lower bound of the log-evidence (ELBO) as

 where,